THC detox: Myths, facts, and tips to get weed out of your system

 How to detox from weed

-So the time has come for a cannabis detox.
-Perhaps you need to pass a drug test for a new job, or maybe you’ve decided to take a T-break (tolerance break) and want to flush your system before beginning anew.
-Whatever the reason, there are a few ways to approach a cannabis detox, as well as certain things you’ll want to avoid.
+So, the time has come for a THC detox.
+Perhaps you need to pass a drug test for a new job, or maybe you’ve decided to take a T-break (tolerance break) and want to flush weed out of your system before beginning anew.
+Here’s how to effectively reset.

-This process may be simple for some and difficult for others; it often depends on how heavily you’ve been consuming cannabis and whether or not you were doing so for medical purposes.
-For heavy and/or medical consumers especially, the marijuana detox process may give rise to unpleasant symptoms, some of which include:
+This weed detox process may be easy for some people and difficult for others.
+The duration of each THC detox often depends on how heavily and consistently you consume cannabis.
+Whether or not you do use cannabis for medical purposes and the symptoms it helps treat will also impact the detox.
+For heavy and/or medical consumers especially, the marijuana detox process may give rise to unpleasant symptoms, which include:

 - Decreased appetite

-There’s some debate over whether or not these effects can be considered withdrawal symptoms, or rather simply a result of discontinuing a medicine that once helped alleviate the aforementioned discomforts.
-But we can all agree that they’re unpleasant; luckily, Leafly has some recommendations for how to alleviate them in the first part of this series.
+Professionals debate whether or not these marijuana detox effects can be considered withdrawal symptoms, or rather simply a result of discontinuing a medicine that once helped alleviate symptoms.
+Cannabis is not considered addictive like other scheduled substances, but some can develop cannabis use disorders.

-How to get THC out of your system
+How to get weed out of your system

-This is pretty obvious, but in order to detox from marijuana, it will be necessary to halt all consumption of cannabis.
-Whether you choose to go cold turkey or ease into it, the process of detoxification cannot truly begin until cannabis is fully out of the picture.
+This is pretty obvious, but in order to detox from marijuana, halt all consumption of cannabis.
+Whether you choose to go cold turkey or ease into it, the process of THC detoxification cannot truly begin until cannabis is fully out of the picture.

-First and foremost on the list is to get up and move.
-As discussed, THC is stored in the fat cells of the body.
-This means that for those who have more fat, it will take longer to detox.
-Exercise such as cardio and weight training will help burn fat and increase metabolism, thus speeding up the detox process.
+Get up and move!
+Our bodies store THC in fat cells—fewer cells mean fewer THC leftovers.
+Physical exercise such as cardio and weight training help burn fat and increase metabolism, thus speeding up the weed detox process.

-A happy bonus to this method will be an increase in production of anandamide, which is the body’s natural “bliss” molecule.
+A happy bonus to exercise will be an increase in the production of anandamide, the body’s natural “bliss” molecule.
 If you’ve ever experienced a “runner’s high,” you know the euphoric sensation this endocannabinoid provides.
-Thus, exercise will help you decrease detectable cannabinoids while simultaneously soothing the transition with endocannabinoids.

 4. Practice a healthy diet

-Avoiding foods that are high in sodium, sugar, and fat will aid in the weed cleanse process.
-These types of foods, such as red meat and junk food, increase water retention and slow metabolism, which is in direct opposition to the body’s ability to shed THC metabolites.
+Avoid foods high in sodium, sugar, and fat to help detox from weed.
+These types of foods, such as red meat and junk food, increase water retention and slow your metabolism, which is in direct opposition to the body’s ability to shed THC metabolites.
 Instead, opt for a nutritious, healthy diet of vegetables, lean meats, fruits, and plenty of leafy greens.